semrush/intergalactic/website/docs/style/variables/variables.md

 ---
 title: Variables and basic styles
+tabName: Guide
 ---

 @## Description

-This section describes all the variable parameters that we use in our component styles.
+This section describes all the variable parameters and basic styles that we use in our components.

 @## Main denominator